How to Eliminate Scope Creep From Any Engagement In 4 Easy Steps

 How are you currently defining the services in your engagement?

-A common “definition” in this industry has been the forms being filed in the return.
+A common “definition” in this industry is that the forms are filed in the return.

 So when you’re creating an engagement for a client, it’s best to start with defining your services: